 VTest General English

-VTest General English is the best suited exam for mid-stake purposes, such as workplace and HR assessments, level and skill mapping, and language auditing across organizations.
+The Burlington VTest General English is the best suited exam for mid-stake purposes, such as workplace and HR assessments, level and skill mapping, and language auditing across organizations.
 The exam places candidates across a 10-level CEFR scale in all four skill areas: Listening, Reading, Speaking, and Writing.

-Test Process
+Exam Process

 01

-Register for the VTest you need
+Register for the VTest exam you need

 02